-The trading subsidiaries' activities during the year were automotive consulting, food manufacturing and security software solutions.
-In light of the disposal of Impetus, which formed the automotive consulting segment, that company's activities have been classified as discontinued.
+The trading subsidiaries' activities during the year were food manufacturing and security software solutions.
+In light of the disposal of Sira, which formed the security software solutions segment, that company's activities have been classified as discontinued.
 The financial performance of the remaining segments is summarised below and set out in more detail in the financial review, as well as note 5 to the consolidated financial statements.